Jack Katz (artist)

-Jack Katz (born September 27, 1927) is an American comic book artist and writer, painter and art teacher known for his graphic novel The First Kingdom, a 24-issue epic he began during the era of underground comix.
+Jack Katz (September 27, 1927 – April 24, 2025) was an American comic book artist and writer, painter, and art teacher known for his graphic novel The First Kingdom, a 24-issue epic he began during the era of underground comix.

 Influenced by such illustrative comic-strip artists as Hal Foster and Alex Raymond, Katz attended the School of Industrial Art in New York City.
 He began working for comic-book publishers in the 1940s, during the period fans and historians call the Golden Age of Comic Books.
 Though continuing to work in comics through the 1950s, his slow pace and highly detailed, idiosyncratic art style prompted him to leave that field for 14 years.
 Circa 1969, he returned to mainstream color comics as well as to black-and-white horror-comics magazines, and after a move to California embarked upon The First Kingdom, a serialized work that later became considered a precursor to, or an early form of, the graphic novel.
 He completed it in 1986, and went on to write and draw further works in that vein, and to teach art.

-Early life and career
+Background

-Katz was born in Brooklyn, New York, and moved to Canada days after he was born.
+Katz was born in Brooklyn, New York City, on September 27, 1927.
+He moved to Canada a few days after he was born.
 He returned to the United States when he was around eight years old.
-While attending the School of Industrial Art in New York City, he established bonds of friendship with future comic artists Alex Toth, Alfonso Greene and Pete Morisi.
+While attending the School of Industrial Art in New York City, he established bonds of friendship with future comic artists Alex Toth, Alfonso Greene, and Pete Morisi.

+Katz married three times and had four children.
+He died at a hospital in Walnut Creek, California, on April 24, 2025, at the age of 97.